This post was originally published in March 2019. Updated in January 2023.

 Stress and anxiety are the main reason for causing sweaty palms.

 Those feelings trigger a fight-or-flight response in your body.
 When you sense a threat, a fight-or-flight response is activated.
 This response helps you deal with what makes you stressed.

 It raises the temperature of your body so, your body will sweat including your hands to regulate your temperature and help you feel better.

 4- Extremely Hot Environment

 Your body sweats when it’s too hot to regulate your temperature.
-So staying in a hot room or place can cause sweating all over your body.
+This means staying in a hot room or place can cause sweating all over your body.
 And of course, your hands will also start to sweat and become clammy.

 5- Unhealthy Diet

-Eating a healthy balanced diet can help you avoid any health problem.
-Your poor diet can impact your sweating.
-There is a
+Eating a healthy balanced diet can help you avoid many health problems.
+So this means your poor diet can impact your sweating.

 - Spicy Food.